|View ruizd's:||home||workshop||projects (13)||blog (0)||reviews (0)||forum topics (0)||buddies (0)||favorites (2)||activity log|

 So, for several years I built many projects from simple bookcases, picture frames, kitchen gadgets, to built-in bookcase with a window seat in each of my kid’s rooms that took up the entire wall, similar to the library system with some modifications that Norm did on one New Yankee episode.
 I also made so many dang jigs that I had not put them all to the test yet but they are there and waiting.
 Of course, I made all the typical rookie woodworker mistakes but fortunately they were not too expensive since I was a believer in using maple or birch plywood, poplar and some red oak plywood in most of my projects.
 I did use cherry, maple and oak on some of the smaller projects I did because it was typically more expensive than my budget would allow at the time.

-Anyway, glad to be part of this great community full of talented woodworkers.
-I will post pictures of my completed bed frame when it’s done hopefully early 2013.
+Glad to be part of this great community full of talented woodworkers.
+I will post pictures of my completed projects as I complete them.

--- Dan - A good day is when you are done in the woodshop with all your fingers still attached!
+-- Dan - A good day in the wood shop is finishing up with all your fingers still attached!

 Latest Activity | view all »